Ceramics melting like ice cream

 Livia Marin, who appropriates mass-market objects to reflect on how people relate to them, has a Nomadic Patterns series showing ceramics having some sort of meltdown.
 The effect is surreal and makes us want to eat ice-cream.

 UPDATE: Guess what?
 We interviewed Livia Marin!
-Here’s a look at what’s in store in our exclusive interview.
+Here’s a select bit from our exclusive interview.

 What gave you the idea to create melted ceramic pieces?